 Mediation is a process whereby a neutral third party spends, typically, a day with the parties to a dispute and tries to facilitate a settlement.
 The process is confidential.
 The mediator does not act as a judge or arbitrator.
-He expresses no views of his own as to the rights and wrongs of the dispute or the likely outcome of any litigation.
+They express no views of their own as to the rights and wrongs of the dispute or the likely outcome of any litigation.

 The mediators at Brick Court Chambers have undertaken thousands of mediations and have long experience of helping parties design and plan the process for maximum effectiveness.